EK76/SensorDevice/README.md

 As mention before I chose the DHT22 sensor for this project, which is both temperature and humitidy sensor.
 <img width="424" height="377" alt="image" src="https://github.com/user-attachments/assets/ced7df2b-60e7-413b-abd9-3d4165a7ad78" />

-Sensor DHT22 device's signal is connected to Rasepberry PI 5's pin 12 (GPIO 18) where it reads the temperature and humitidy from sensor.
+Sensor DHT22's signal is connected to Rasepberry PI 5's pin 12 (GPIO 18) where it reads the temperature and humitidy from sensor.
-Operating voltage 3.3V-5.5V.
+Operating voltage is 3.3V-5.5V for the DHT 22 sensor. the button is conected to pin ang ground (GND).

 Sensor DHT22 pinout.
 <img width="348" height="295" alt="image" src="https://github.com/user-attachments/assets/eeeafe8d-5864-4a19-a55e-c85f11f0b5e5" />